-Koh Lipe is one of the 51 islands that makes up Tarutao National Marine Park.
-Located some 80km off Thailand’s southern coast, it used to be one of the country’s most beautiful islands.
+Koh Lipe is one of the 51 islands that make up Tarutao National Marine Park.
+Located some 80km (50 miles) off Thailand’s southern coast, it used to be one of the country’s most beautiful islands.
 Sadly, the influx of tourists has made it the subject of rapid development projects in recent years.

 As the island straddles the waters along the Thailand-Malaysia border, it’s a great jump-off point for travellers who want to experience both countries in one trip.
 From the Malaysian side, the best way to reach Koh Lipe is via Langkawi.

 We recommend taking the ferry from Telaga Harbour if you’re coming from the main tourist area of Pantai Cenang in Langkawi.
-It is nearer than Kuah Jetty, so you will be able to save on taxi fare.
-Combined taxi and ferry rates start from $39.
+It is nearer than Kuah Jetty, so you will be able to save on taxi fares.
+Combined taxi and ferry rates start from 164 MYR ($38.50).

-The advantage of Kuah Jetty is that it offers more ferry choices during the high season.
+The advantage of Kuah Jetty is that this port offers more ferry choices during the high season.
 Although the taxi ride to Kuah is more expensive, ferries from here are a bit cheaper.
-Total fares start from $37.
+Total fares start from 110 MYR ($26).

 During the low season (June to October), there might not be as many direct ferry options for the Langkawi to Koh Lipe route.
 On the off-chance that tickets are sold out for your desired travel date, you have an alternate route via Satun.
-This 4.5-hour journey involves 2 ferries and a minivan.
-Rates start from $34.
+This 4.5-hour journey involves 2 ferries and a minivan and rates start from 350 MYR ($82) + 625 THB ($18.50).

 Keep in mind that you will be crossing a timezone.
 Langkawi is one hour ahead of Koh Lipe.